 Access Bank is one of Africa's leading financial institutions.
 It prides itself on delivering sustainable, economic growth that is profitable, environmentally responsible and socially relevant.
 This partnership is an extension of this private bank's relationship with Guards Polo Club through its creation of the Access Bank Polo Day, which raises substantial funds for UNICEF.

 La Martina, sponsor of our annual Varsity Day and the Queen Elizabeth The Queen Mother’s Centenary Trophy, has a simple philosophy: “Walk into a La Martina Store anywhere in the world and you walk into the heart of polo.
 It’s a community, a lifestyle and a sport.”
-La Martina has boutiques in some of the most exclusive locations in the world, including here at Guards Polo Club and at its flagship store in St James’s, London.
+La Martina has boutiques in some of the most exclusive locations in the world, including here at Guards Polo Club.
 In addition to its impressive collections of elegant, casual clothing, La Martina also works closely with leading players to ensure its technical polo kit provides the very best to keep player and pony safe while winning.